2017–18 Michigan Wolverines men's basketball team: NCAA tournament

 On March 24, Michigan defeated Florida State 58–54 in the regional finals.
 Michigan was led by Matthews with 17 points.
 With the win, Michigan advances to the Final Four for the eighth time in program history and for the first time since 2013.
 Michigan set a single-season program record with its 32nd victory of the season, surpassing the previous record of 31 wins set by the 1992–93 and 2012–13 teams.
 Michigan's defense held Florida State to just 23.3% (7-of-30) shooting in the second half.
 Matthews was named West Region Most Outstanding Player and was joined on the West Region All-tournament team by Wagner and Abdur-Rahkman.
 With the Wolverines men's basketball team advancing to the Final Four and the 2017–18 Michigan Wolverines men's ice hockey team advancing to the Frozen Four, it was the fourth time that both programs made their respective final four tournaments during the same season, and just the sixth time overall.

 On March 31, Michigan defeated Loyola–Chicago 69–57 in the national semifinals.
 Michigan was led by Wagner with 24 points and a career-high 15 rebounds, for his eighth double-double of the season, while Matthews added 17 points.
 Wagner became the third player with at least 20 points and 15 rebounds in a national semifinal game, and the first to do so since Hakeem Olajuwon in 1983.
 Michigan thus advanced to its seventh national championship game, and first since 2013, and set a single season record with its 33rd victory.

 On April 2, Michigan lost to (#2 Coaches Poll/#2 AP Poll) Villanova 62–79 in the National Championship Game.
 The loss snapped Michigan's 14-game win streak that dated back to February 6, and was the longest active winning streak in the nation.
 This was Michigan's longest winning streak since winning the first 16 games to start the 2012–13 season.
 Michigan was led by Abdur-Rahkman with 23 points, who finished his collegiate career as Michigan's all-time leader in games played with 144 games.
 Wagner was Michigan's only representative on the Final Four All-Tournament Team.

+With the loss to Villanova, Michigan’s record in the national championship game fell to 1-6, the worst record among teams that have previously won a national championship.
+This was the fourth consecutive loss in the championship game for the Wolverines since their sole title in 1989, having previously lost in 1992, 1993, and 2013.